TheJelmega/prog-lang/design/README.md

 When `continue` is encountered, the current iteration of the associated loop body is immediatally terminated, returning control to the loop head.
 These correspond to the following for given loops:
+- `while` loop: the head is the increment (if it exists), or the conditional expression controllering the loop (which also always follows the increment).
 - `while` and `do while` loop: the head is the conditional expression controlling the loop
 - iterator `for` loop: the head is the call expression controlling the loop
 - manual `for` loop: the head is the increment expression of the loop.